 In 2019/20, we emitted around 1,958 tonnes of NOx and 305 tonnes of SOx, compared with 2,565 and 1,602 tonnes respectively in 2018/19.

 National Grid offers many electricity and natural gas energy-efficiency programmes for residential and business customers.
 For residential customers, the programmes offer various incentives and assistance to make homes more energy efficient; through lighting, appliances, high-efficiency heating equipment and water heaters, boiler controls, and insulating and sealing measures.
 For business customers, our electricity and natural gas energy efficiency programmes can help improve efficiency at existing or new facilities; by lowering operation and maintenance costs through efficient lighting and controls, heating systems, heating, ventilation and air conditioning (HVAC), windows and insulation instalments, and by participating in other industry-specific efficiency installations and programmes.

-During the 2018 calendar year, participation in National Grid’s gas energy efficiency programmes had a 44% increase over 2017 with 1.8 million participants.
-In 2018, there were 3.9 million participants in the Company’s electric energy efficiency programmes, which was a 7% decrease from 2017.
-Combined, this resulted in 5.7 million participants in the gas and electric programmes.
+During the 2019 calendar year, participation in National Grid’s gas energy efficiency programmes had a 25% decrease over 2018 with 1.3 million participants.
+In 2019, there were 6.7 million participants in the Company’s electric energy efficiency programmes, which was a 72% increase from 2018 (mainly due to the large number of residential lighting measures which do not count unique participants but use a proxy of number of bulbs per participant).
+Combined, this resulted in 8 million participants in the gas and electric programmes.

-Through participation in these programmes, during 2018 customers saved over 40 million annual therms of gas and 1.3 million annual megawatt-hours of electricity.
-These equate to 236,670 tonnes and 546,263 tonnes CO2e respectively based on state-specific conversion factors.
+Through participation in these programmes, during the 2019 calendar year customers saved over 43 million annual therms of gas and over 1.4 million annual megawatt-hours of electricity.
+These equate to 256,794 tonnes and 634,164 tonnes CO2e respectively using state-specific conversion factors.